China censures 11 officials over Shanghai New Year stampede

 Asked why more senior city officials and police were not made to take responsibility, Wang said China's law on emergencies meant the Huangpu district government was mainly to blame.
 Other departments were only responsible for "guidance and supervision".

-Shanghai has canceled a series of upcoming events since the disaster, including annual Lantern Festival celebrations.
+Shanghai has cancelled a series of upcoming events since the disaster, including annual Lantern Festival celebrations.

 Caixin magazine reported last week that district officials dined at a nearby riverfront Japanese restaurant owned by the Shanghai government, where average prices range between $305-$628 per person, hours before the stampede.